strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 ---

-You might notice that you still have some tables with a name containing the `group` keyword.
+You might notice that you still have some tables with names containing the `group` keyword.
 Those are the tables that contain the groups data.

 If you want to rename them you have 3 steps to follow: